 There are a number of platforms to choose from when purchasing crypto with your bank account, so compare your options to see how each exchange performs across a range of key areas:

 Bank account payment methods.
-How can you send IDR to the exchange from your bank account: bank transfer or any other methods?
+How can you send INR to the exchange from your bank account: NEFT, RTGS, IMPS and/or UPI transaction?

 Fees.
 How much will it cost you to complete your transaction?
-For example, A fee of IDR4,000 will be charged for bank transfers on Luno.
 Remember to also consider the trading fees the exchange charges.

 Transaction limits.
 Are there any minimum or maximum limits on the amount of crypto you can purchase?
 When you want to transfer the crypto you purchase away from the exchange, what is the minimum withdrawal limit?

 Processing times.
 How long will it take for you to complete your crypto purchase from start to finish?
-For example, bank transfers on Luno will be reflected in your wallet almost instantly, while others can take one to two business days.
+For example, while IMPS and UPI transactions usually clear instantly, NEFT transfers can take one to two hours.

 Supported cryptocurrencies.
-Which cryptocurrencies can you purchase directly with IDR?
+Which cryptocurrencies can you purchase directly with INR?
 Some platforms will only provide access to one or two popular digital currencies while others will offer a much wider range.

 Ease of use.
 Does the platform have a simple and intuitive user interface that you can navigate without any problems?